 Web and mobile applications are developed using high-level languages, with Java, Swift, and Node.js among the top languages for IoT app development.
 GPS programming skills are in particular demand, as many IoT applications, including wearables and smart vehicles, are location-aware.
 Developers should keep track of emerging frameworks and developer kits that they can leverage for rapid prototyping, as well as IoT platforms that provide infrastructure and tools to help automate building, deploying, managing, and operating IoT applications.

-Security for IoTSecurity is one of the biggest concerns in IoT.
 Security must be built-in at every step of the design of the system, not added as an afterthought.
-Critical issues that are closely related to security include data ethics, privacy and liability.
+Critical issues that are closely related to security include data ethics, privacy, and liability.

 With so much at stake, security engineering skills are highly regarded within IoT.
 These include threat assessment, ethical hacking, encryption to ensure data integrity, securing network architectures and applications, as well as event monitoring, activity logging, and threat intelligence.